LLNL/ATS/README.md

 #### Sample install, modify for your project or personal usage.

-A "global" install really means a widely available Python executable with ATS modules discoverable in its python path.
+An  install really means a Python executable with ATS modules discoverable in its python path.
 Useful for multiple different projects in a shared environment.

 Example installation: